Galicia Genealogy Inquiries - 2008

 Subject: Dutka in Lwow

-I am the granddaughter of Michal Dutka born 3 April 1912 in Poland.
-He has four brothers Stan, john, Joe and Erico and a sister Jadwiga. their father was a shoe maker and an uncle was a chef/baker at a hotel in Warsaw.
+I am the granddaughter of Michal Dutka, born 3 April 1912 in Poland.
+He had four brothers Stan, John, Joe, and Erico, and a sister Jadwiga.
+Their father was a shoe maker and an uncle was a chef/baker at a hotel in Warsaw.

-I believe they were from Lwow before 1939, but I am not sure where they went to after the war or if they still live there.
+I believe they were from Lwow before 1939, but I am not sure where they went after the war or if they still live there.
 My grandfather moved to Australia after being captured.
-His name was Michal Dutka born 3 April 1912.
+His name was Michal Dutka, born 3 April 1912.
 He was in the Polish army and was captured during WW2.
-He met my grandmother Helena Dutka (nee Morys)in Germany.
-They had a son in Germany in 1946 and boarded the General Haan in 1949 bound for Melbourne Australia.
+He met my grandmother Helena Dutka (nee Morys) in Germany.
+They had a son in Germany in 1946 and boarded the General Haan in 1949 bound for Melbourne, Australia.

 Please contact me if you can offer any further information or ideas on how to find their family.